Experimental characterization of the hierarchy of quantum correlations in top quark pairs: Conclusion

 \section{Conclusion}

-Production of top quark-antiquark pairs at the LHC offers a unique opportunity to study the fundamental aspects of quantum mechanics in the high-energy regime.
-In this paper, we present the first evaluation of a number of quantum information properties, specifically discord, steering, Bell correlation, and magic, of the top quark-antiquark system.
-The observables are derived from the doubly differential measurements of top quark polarization and spin correlation coefficients published by the CMS collaboration, performed in the helicity and beam bases, where the former basis characterizes fictitious quantum states due to its event-dependent spatial orientation, while the latter leads to \textit{bona fide} spin quantum states as its orientation is fixed.
-We observe that discord, which constitutes the most basic form of quantum correlations, is greater than zero with a significance of more than 5$\sigma$ in several regions of phase space, some of which correspond to a separable quantum state.
-This observation demonstrates that entanglement is not a necessary condition for a quantum behavior of the \ttbar system.
+The production of top quark--antiquark pairs at the LHC offers a unique opportunity to study the fundamental aspects of quantum mechanics in the high-energy regime.
+In this paper, we present the evaluation of a number of quantum information properties, specifically discord, steerability, Bell correlation, and magic, of the top quark--antiquark system.
+The observables are derived from the doubly differential measurements of top quark polarization and spin correlation coefficients published by the CMS collaboration, performed in the helicity and beam bases.
+The helicity basis, with its event-dependent orientation, characterizes fictitious quantum states, while the beam basis, with fixed orientation, yields \textit{bona fide} spin quantum states.
+We observe that discord, which constitutes the most basic form of quantum correlations, is greater than zero with a significance of more than 5$\sigma$ in several regions of phase space, some of which correspond to separable quantum states.
+This observation demonstrates that entanglement is not a necessary condition for quantum behavior of the \ttbar system.
 We also find that the proposed steering marker exceeds the threshold value with a significance greater than 3$\sigma$.
 The threshold value for Bell correlation is not reached.
-Bell correlations are not expected to arise within the regions of phase space probed in this study, but instead in the regions beyond the reach of the currently available datasets.
+Bell correlations are not expected to arise within the regions of phase space probed in this study.

-Notably, the statistical significance of each observable reflects its position in the hierarchy of quantum correlations: tighter correlations are significant only within a smaller region of phase space and therefore, within a given bin, they exhibit lower statistical significance as they are more difficult to observe.
-Magic, which quantifies a potential advantage for quantum computation and is a complementary observable to the quantum-correlation hierarchy, is found to be greater than zero with a significance of more than 5$\sigma$ in several regions of phase space.
+Notably, the statistical significance of each observable reflects its position in the hierarchy of quantum correlations: tighter correlations are significant only within a smaller region of phase space and, therefore, within a given bin, they exhibit lower statistical significance, as they are more difficult to observe.
+Magic, which quantifies a potential advantage for quantum computation and is complementary to the quantum-correlation hierarchy, is found to be greater than zero with a significance of more than 5$\sigma$ in several regions of phase space.

 Future measurements, incorporating the larger datasets anticipated from Run~3 of the LHC, are expected to improve the sensitivity to Bell correlations and quantum steering.
 Finally, several studies have shown that quantum correlations constitute a sensitive tool for probing physics beyond the SM~\cite{Aoude:2022imd,Fabbrichesi:2022ovb,Severi:2022qjy,Maltoni:2024tul,Aoude:2025jzc}, and the results presented in this work may contribute to such investigations.